 3.3.3 conform with the specifications (including the Specification), drawings, descriptions given in quotations, estimates, brochures, sales, marketing and technical literature or material (in whatever format made available by the Supplier) supplied by, or on behalf of, the Supplier;

-3.3.5 be fit for any purpose held out by the Supplier or made known to the Supplier by Progress expressly or by implication, and in this respect Progress relies on the Supplier’s skill and judgement.
-The Supplier acknowledges and agrees that the approval by Progress of any designs provided by the Supplier shall not relieve the Supplier of any of its obligations under this sub-clause; and
+3.3.5 be fit for any purpose held out by the Supplier or made known to the Supplier by Progress expressly or by implication, and in this respect, Progress relies on the Supplier’s skill and judgement.
+The Supplier acknowledges and agrees that the approval by Progress of any designs provided by the Supplier shall not relieve the Supplier of any of its obligations under this sub-clause.

-3.3.6 and the Supplier itself shall, comply with the Mandatory Policies and all applicable laws, including the Data Protection Legislation, the Regulations, the MSA, the PCR, and the Bribery Act.
+3.5 The Supplier shall comply with the Mandatory Policies and all applicable laws, including the Data Protection Legislation, the Regulations, the MSA, the PCR, and the Bribery Act.

 4 Delivery of Goods

-(ii) the Goods or part of the Goods do not comply with the provisions of clause 3, then without limiting any of its other rights or remedies implied by statute or common law, Progress shall be entitled:
+(ii) the Goods or part of the Goods do not comply with the provisions of clause 3, then without limiting any of its other rights or remedies implied by statute or common law, Progress shall be entitled to:

 5 Property and Guarantee of Title